greg-js/arch-wiki-md-repo/wiki/_content/english/L2TP-IPsec VPN client setup.md

 L2TP/IPsec is a secure Virtual Private Network solution that is well supported on many different platforms.

 This article aims to describe how to configure and use a L2TP/IPsec client on Arch Linux.
 This article will cover the installation and setup of several needed software packages.
-One of the packages is only available in the [AUR](/index.php/AUR "AUR"), so knowledge of how to build and install [AUR](/index.php/AUR "AUR") packages on your system is required.

 This guide is primarily targeted for clients connecting to a Windows Server machine, as it uses some settings that are specific to the Microsoft implementation of L2TP/IPsec.
-However, it's often easily adaptable with any other common L2TP/IPsec setup.
+However, it is adaptable with any other common L2TP/IPsec setup.
+The [Openswan wiki](https://github.com/xelerance/Openswan/wiki/L2tp-ipsec-configuration-using-openswan-and-xl2tpd) features instructions to set up a corresponding L2TP/IPSec Linux server.

 ## Contents